LarryPinicola/Movie/TestingMovieMVC/README.md

+﻿```
-﻿The Model-View-Controller (MVC) architectural pattern separates an app into three main components: Model, View, and Controller.
+The Model-View-Controller (MVC) architectural pattern separates an app into three main components: Model, View, and Controller.
 The MVC pattern helps you create apps that are more testable and easier to update than traditional monolithic apps.

 View templates should not:
 -Do business logic